-6.4 Compensation (Section 7 of the Assessment Regulations)
+6.3 Compensation (Section 7 of the Assessment Regulations)

-- 6.4.1 Compensation is not an exceptional decision and should usually be applied to all students who are eligible.
+- 6.3.1 Compensation is not an exceptional decision and should usually be applied to all students who are eligible.
 Where compensation is not allowed the rationale for the decision must be clearly recorded in the minutes.
-Some awards with approved amended regulations have further limits regarding the level of compensation to allow for PSRB requirements. - 6.4.2 Compensation does not apply, as follows: - a) where a unit mark falls below 38.0% (UG) or 48.0% (PG); - b) where a formal element is less than 36% or 46% and any pass/fail element is a fail; - c) where students have failed other units within the level (students must obtain a unit pass normally a mark of 40% or above for UG or 50% or above for PG in the remaining credits at the same level as the unit(s) for which compensation is considered); - d) when students are undertaking a reassessment or a repeat unit (in these cases, the student must obtain a mark of 40% or 50% to pass); - e) when the award itself is less than 60 credits (e.g. a Graduate Certificate); - f) before the student has attempted a minimum of 60 credits (therefore it may not apply to CPD or part-time students who are considered at a mid or in-level Programme Board). - 6.4.3 However, compensation may be applied: - a) To students who must repeat a whole level as an outcome of an Academic Offences Panel/Board: - b) When a formal assessment element has been identified and accepted by the Board as a Late Submission (submitted within 72 hours of the deadline) providing the unit is otherwise eligible for compensation.
-(Section 6.6 provides details on the Late Submission regulation (the '72 hour rule') and also cross-references to other related ARPP documents). - 6.4.4 The decision to compensate by an in or mid-level Programme Board must be based on the information and profile to date and the decision cannot be overturned by the end-of-level Programme Board.
-The student must be advised of the consequences of further failure in subsequent units at the same level. - 6.4.5 It should be noted that separate elements of assessment within a unit are not compensatory and use of the word "compensation" to describe a student passing a unit under Section 6 Standard Assessment Regulations should be avoided at Assessment Boards.
+Some awards with approved amended regulations have further limits regarding the level of compensation to allow for PSRB requirements. - 6.3.2 Compensation does not apply, as follows: - a) where a unit mark falls below 38.0% (UG) or 48.0% (PG); - b) where a formal element is less than 36% or 46% and any pass/fail element is a fail; - c) where students have failed other units within the level (students must obtain a unit pass normally a mark of 40% or above for UG or 50% or above for PG in the remaining credits at the same level as the unit(s) for which compensation is considered); - d) when students are undertaking a reassessment or a repeat unit (in these cases, the student must obtain a mark of 40% or 50% to pass); - e) when the award itself is less than 60 credits (e.g. a Graduate Certificate); - f) before the student has attempted a minimum of 60 credits (therefore it may not apply to CPD or part-time students who are considered at a mid or in-level Programme Board). - 6.3.3 The decision to compensate by an in or mid-level Programme Board must be based on the information and profile to date and the decision cannot be overturned by the end-of-level Programme Board.
+The student must be advised of the consequences of further failure in subsequent units at the same level.

-6.5 Progression (Section 8 of the Assessment Regulations)
+6.4 Progression (Section 8 of the Assessment Regulations)

-- 6.5.1 Students must meet the progression requirements as outlined in the Programme Specification before being permitted to commence to the next level/stage of study. - A student may be permitted to work on a dissertation alongside reassessment of taught units but they must be made aware of the implications if they subsequently fail the reassessment.
+6.4.1 Students must meet the progression requirements as outlined in the Programme Specification before being permitted to commence to the next level/stage of study.

+A student may be permitted to work on a dissertation alongside reassessment of taught units but they must be made aware of the implications if they subsequently fail the reassessment.